MicrosoftDocs/quantum-docs/articles/provider-microsoft-qio.md

 ## Limits & Quotas

-Microsoft QIO'S quotas are tracked based on the number of computing hours per month.
+Microsoft QIO quotas are tracked based on the number of computing hours per month.

 - CPU Solver Hours: The amount of CPU solver time you may use.
 Tracked both at workspace level and “region x subscription” level.